-The transformer The transformer is an essential component of modern electric power systems.
+The transformer is an essential component of modern electric power systems.
 It converts electricity with a low current and a high voltage into electricity with a high current and a low voltage (or vice versa) with almost no loss of energy.
 This paper reviews the history of the development of the transformer from Faraday's experiments in 1831 to the modern-day oil-cooled version.
 A brief forecast is made of its future development.

 Enter terms in the toolbar above to search the full text of this document for pages containing specific keywords.